nlpbgu/nlu/README.md

 ### Running

-To run a portion of the pipeline, first clone this repository to your location.
+In order to run the code, first clone this repository to your location.